redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

         "website": "[ YOUR WEBSITE ]"
     }

-Feel free to change the [ YOUR NAME ] and [ YOUR WEBSITE ] information.
+Obviously change the [ YOUR NAME ] and [ YOUR WEBSITE ] information to reflect yur own details.

-Theme's templates and assets lives under the **Resources** folder placed under the theme's root folder, so add that directory under the **MyCustomTheme** folder.
+The themes templates and assets lives under the **Resources** folder placed inside the themes root folder, so add that directory under the **MyCustomTheme** folder.

 Here you need a **views** folder to handle the theme templates and a **public** folder to handle assets.
-This last one should contain a **css** folder for stylesheets and a **js** folder for javascripts.
-RedKite CMS will symlink or copy everything placed under the **public** folder into the **/web/plugins/mycustomtheme**, the theme name in lowercase to make assets available on the web site.
-Create those folders as well.
+This last folder should contain a **css** folder for stylesheets and a **js** folder for javascripts.
+RedKite CMS will symlink or copy everything placed under the **public** folder into the **/web/plugins/mycustomtheme** folder, the theme name has to be lowercase in order to make assets available on the web site.
+Create these folders as well.

 To add a template just create a twig file under the **views** folder.
-Each file present inside this directory becomes a theme template.
+Each file inside this directory is its own theme template.

 Add a new **home.html.twig** file into the views folder and paste this code inside: